IBM/CodeEngine/network-test-app/README.md

 This sample includes a `build` script which will build the container image and push the image to `icr.io/codeengine/network-test-app`.
 The customer should:
 - Pull the image `icr.io/codeengine/network-test-app`
-- Deploy the image as a job definition
+- Deploy the image as an application
-- Run the job and send the output to the support engineer via the support ticket.
+- Make an HTTP request to your application, and observe the response

 ## Configuring the Service Credentials for the App